法務法務30 12月, 2020|更新された5月 09, 2025

 The owners of an LLC are known as members.

-Think of members as analogous to partners in a partnership or shareholders in a corporation.
+Think of members like partners in a small business or shareholders in a corporation.
 If your LLC has managers, a member will more closely resemble shareholders and won’t participate in management of the LLC.
 If your LLC doesn’t utilize managers, then the members will more closely resemble partners since they have a direct say in decision making.

 Management of an LLC

 How does a member-managed LLC differ from a manager-managed LLC?
-It depends on the relationship between ownership and management.
+The difference has to do with the relationship between ownership and management.

 An LLC is unique in that, by statute, it may choose one of two management structures.
-Either it can be managed by its members or by chosen managers (third-party individuals).
+Either it can be managed by all its members or by chosen managers.

 Any decision about who will manage the LLC should be made before your company begins operations.
 For more information, read What is an LLC operating agreement and why do you need one